-Teething is a normal developmental process that most infants experience within their first year of life.
-Some toys and home remedies, such as cold teething toys and damp washcloths, can relieve pain and discomfort.
+Teething is a normal developmental process.
+Some toys and home remedies, such as cold teething toys, pacifiers, and damp washcloths, can help relieve pain and discomfort.

 Teething happens when an infant’s primary teeth, or baby teeth, poke through their gums.
 Sometimes, they experience pain that causes them to cry, drool, or have trouble sleeping.
 Others show no signs of teething at all.

 Teething is not a medical problem, but it can disrupt a family’s routine and sleep.

 However, a combination of chew toys and gum massage can help.
 When these do not relieve symptoms, doctors

 Read more to learn about what to give teething infants, what to avoid, and how to care for their new teeth.